Fairfield Lake State Park

-Fairfield Lake State Park is a state park located in Freestone County, Texas, United States, northeast of Fairfield on the shores of Fairfield Lake.
+Fairfield Lake State Park was a state park located in Freestone County, Texas, United States, northeast of Fairfield on the shores of Fairfield Lake, the subject of a contentious battle between the Texas Parks and Wildlife Department (TPWD) (which leased and operated the park until June 2023) and a private developer (who purchased the land from the prior owner).
 The park is 1460 acres.

 History

 The park was acquired in 1954 by a Department of Army lease, which extended it until 2004.
 Texas Power and Light Company (now known as Luminant) constructed a dam at Big Brown Creek to impound water as a cooling source for the nearby Big Brown Power Plant.
 The dam was completed in 1969.
 The park was opened to the public in 1976.

-In the early 1830s, the area was important to Anglo settlers, particularly as a route to Texas and the American southwest.
-It was also an area of cattle trails.

 There are several historical locations in the park, including an historical marker located in the Chancellor Union Cemetery on the park property.
 This has the graves of many early settlers from the area, including Civil War, WWI, and WWII veterans.
 The cemetery is still actively used but not maintained by the park.
 In the Springfield camp loop is an old well left over from the Hill family homestead.

-It was announced in February 2023 that the park will close effective February 28, 2023, after the notification was given that the lease agreement will be ending.